aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/2 - build-policy-constraint-constraint-template/index.en.md

 ---
-title : "Use case #1: Restrict privileged containers in the cluster" weight : 22
+title: "Use case #1: Restrict privileged containers in the cluster"
+weight: 22
 ---

 In this section, we will define a new constraint template and constraint that will force the cluster to use unprivileged containers.

 ### Build Constraint Templates